vintasoftware/django-role-permissions/README.md

 ``django-role-permissions`` is a django app for role based permissions.
 It's built on top of django ``contrib.auth`` user ```Group``` and ``Permission`` functionalities and it does not add any other models to your project.

-``django-role-permissions`` supports Django versions from 1.5 till the latest.
+``django-role-permissions`` supports Django versions from 1.5 until the latest.

 Version 2.x now supports multiple roles!